soerinvannieuwland/CheckboxSetSelector/README.md

   - Listen source: The channel to broadcast the clicked object on.
 This can then be received by the Form Loader on the same channel, which will load the form with the object.
   - Begin empty: The listen will automatically fill the form loader with the first object retrieved.
 Set this to true to disable this and have the formloader start off empty.
-Add 'Select All' checkbox: If true, a checkbox will be added in the header row to check or uncheck all (default true) Data source
+Add 'Select All' checkbox: If true, a checkbox will be added in the header row to check or uncheck all (default true)
+- Data source
-Association: The reference set association, starting from the dataview object.
+  - Association: The reference set association, starting from the dataview object.
-Sort attribute: The attribute to sort the list on
+  - Sort attribute: The attribute to sort the list on
-Sort order: The order the list should be sorted in.
+  - Sort order: The order the list should be sorted in.
-XPath Constraint: An XPath constraint on the possible objects that are shown.
+  - XPath Constraint: An XPath constraint on the possible objects that are shown.
 Do note that a reference set can contain objects not shown because of this constraint if set elsewhere.
-Limit: A limit to the number of objects shown to prevent the widget from becoming too large.
+  - Limit: A limit to the number of objects shown to prevent the widget from becoming too large.
 Leave on 0 for unlimited.
-Known bugs

-None